Geelong: 21st century

 In 2000, the Carousel Pavilion was opened as a landmark and symbol of the refurbishment of the Geelong waterfront.
 In 2004, Avalon Airport was upgraded to accommodate interstate passenger travel, providing a base for low-cost airline Jetstar to serve the Melbourne and Geelong urban areas.
 Geelong is planned to expand towards the south coast, with 2,500 hectares of land to become a major suburban development for 55,000 to 65,000 people, known as Armstrong Creek.
 In 2006, construction began on the Geelong Ring Road, designed to replace the Princes Highway through Geelong from Corio to Waurn Ponds.
 It opened in 2009.

-More than AU$500-million-worth of major construction was under way in 2007.
-Major projects include the $150-million Westfield Geelong expansion works, involving a flyover of Yarra Street, the city's first Big W store, and an additional 70 new speciality stores; the $37-million Deakin Waterfront campus redevelopment, and the $23-million Deakin Medical School; the $50-million Edgewater apartment development on the waterfront; a number of multimillion-dollar office developments in the CBD; and a new $30-million aquatic centre in Waurn Ponds.
+More than A$500 million worth of major construction was under way in 2007.
+Major projects include the $150 million Westfield Geelong expansion works, involving a flyover of Yarra Street, the city's first Big W store, and an additional 70 new speciality stores; the $37 million Deakin Waterfront campus redevelopment, and the $23 million Deakin Medical School; the $50 million Edgewater apartment development on the waterfront; a number of multimillion-dollar office developments in the CBD; and a new $30 million aquatic centre in Waurn Ponds.

 Major developments within Geelong are advocated by influential, non-government group the Committee for Geelong and the region's local government alliance, G21 Geelong Region Alliance.

 The City of Greater Geelong and four other local municipalities form part of the alliance which identifies the Geelong region's priorities, and advocates all levels of government for funding and implement the projects.
-G21 developed 'The Geelong Region Plan - a sustainable growth strategy' which was launched by Premier Brumby in 2007.
+G21 developed 'The Geelong Region Plan – a sustainable growth strategy' which was launched by Premier Brumby in 2007.
 It was the approved strategic plan for the Geelong region.
 In addition, major projects such as the Geelong Ring Road Connections and duplication of the Princes Highway West obtained funding due to the combined efforts of the region's municipalities.
 As at May 2017, a further 13 Priority Projects are planned for the Geelong region.

 The Victoria Government announced the relocation of the Transport Accident Commission headquarters from Melbourne to Geelong in October 2006, which created 850 jobs and an annual economic benefit over $59 million to the Geelong region.
 The construction of the $80-million Brougham Street headquarters was completed in late 2008.
 In November 2008, Ford Australia announced that its Australian-designed I6 engine would be re-engineered to meet the latest emissions regulations, and that consequently the engine manufacturing plant would be upgraded (however, all manufacturing of motor vehicles in Geelong and elsewhere throughout Australia ceased by 2017).